Mumble-SRL/MBurgerSwift/Readme.md

 # MBurgerSwift

 MBurgerSwift is a client libary, written in Swift, that can be used to interact with the [MBurger](https://mburger.cloud/login) API.
-The minimum deplaoyment target for the library is iOS 10.0.
+The minimum deployment target for the library is iOS 10.0.

 # Installation